Construction Company 2025 Agenda for ConFeX KSA Details

 Saudi Arabia’s mega projects are embracing a single-platform vision to transform infrastructure delivery at scale.
 This presentation will show how data aggregation and visualization enhance control, tailored solutions accelerate execution, and AI-driven analytics unify insights for smarter decision-making—offering a behind-the-scenes look at how these innovations are reshaping project delivery under one unified vision.

-Sherief Elabd, Director, Industry & Customer Advisory Strategy - Saudi Strategic Projects, Oracle
+Director, Industry & Customer Advisory Strategy - Saudi Strategic Projects

 11.00